Taxis safeguarding children and vulnerable people

 What you can do to help those at risk

 By using the safeguarding practices listed below you can help protect those who are vulnerable and/or being exploited.
 We need your help to bring to justice those who commit these crimes.

 - Check at the point of booking if there are any vulnerability issues.
 This will allow you to prepare for the journey in the right way.

-- If an escort or carer is required for a passenger check with the person making the booking that this has been arranged by them (this will not apply to school contracts provided on behalf of Amey / Bucks County Council).
+- If an escort or carer is required for a passenger check with the person making the booking that this has been arranged by them (this will not apply to school contracts provided on behalf of Amey / Buckinghamshire Council).

 - Let your operator know (or keep a record) of the time you picked up the vulnerable passenger, the time and place you dropped them off and whether there was any incident or anything significant on the journey.